Cellular $E_k$-algebras: Filtered algebras

 and since this diagram of right adjoints commutes, so does the corresponding diagram of left adjoints: this gives a natural isomorphism $Q^\cO\, \grr \cong \grr\, Q^\cO \colon \Alg_\cO(\sfC^{\bZ_\leq}) \to \sfC_{\ast}^{\bZ_=}$.
 We obtain similar natural isomorphisms $Q^\cO\, \colim \cong \colim\, Q^\cO$, and $Q^\cO\, 0_* \cong 0_*\, Q^\cO$ from the analogous argument with $\colim \dashv \const$, and $0_* \dashv 0^*$.

-For a functor to induce a functor between categories of algebras over a non-unitary operad $\cO$, it suffices that it has the multiplicative part of a lax monoidality (and not the unit part) as discussed in Section \ref{sec:operads-and-lax-monoidal-functors}.
-This applies to $a_*$ for $a \leq 0$, so that if $\cO$ is non-unitary we get diagram
+For a functor to induce a functor between categories of algebras over a non-unitary operad $\cO$, it suffices to produces a morphism of monads.
+We will do so for $a^*$ with $a \leq 0$, by observing that the morphisms \eqref{eq:24} assemble to a natural transformation